 - The major risks faced by banks include credit, operational, market, and liquidity risk.

 Prudent risk management can help banks improve profits as they sustain fewer losses on loans and investments.

 Ways to decrease risks include diversifying assets, using prudent practices when underwriting, and improving operating systems.

 Credit risk is the biggest risk for banks.
 It occurs when borrowers or counterparties fail to meet contractual obligations.
 An example is when borrowers default on a principal or interest payment of a loan.
-Defaults can occur from mortgages, credit cards, and fixed income securities.
+Defaults can occur on mortgages, credit cards, and fixed income securities.
 Failure to meet obligational contracts can also occur in areas such as derivatives and guarantees provided.

 While banks cannot be fully protected from credit risk due to the nature of their business model, they can lower their exposure in several ways.
 Since deterioration in an industry or issuer is often unpredictable, banks lower their exposure through diversification.

 By doing so, during a credit downturn, banks are less likely to be overexposed to a category with large losses.
-To lower the unpredictability of credit deterioration, they can loan money to people with good credit histories, transact with high-quality counterparties, or own collateral to back up the loans.
+To lower their risk exposure, they can loan money to people with good credit histories, transact with high-quality counterparties, or own collateral to back up the loans.